rwandi-ctf/ctf-writeups/seetf2023/onelinecrypto.md

 but now we have to consider how we initially have the bits of `SEE{}` which we will use $c$ to represent. we need to add this to the final column, but the problem is, how do we ensure that this vector will be multiplied by 1?

-the way i did this is to basically "reward" it by adding $-1$ to the identity part of the matrix so that if it adds this row once those parts will "cancel" out nicely(unsure if needed). i also added another column so that i can check if this was added once
+The way I did this is to basically "reward" it by adding $-1$ to the identity part of the matrix so that if it adds this row once those parts will "cancel" out nicely(unsure if needed).
+I also added another column so that I can check if this was added once

 $$
 \begin{bmatrix}